ikaros-project/ikaros/ReadMe.md

 Ikaros ReadMe
 =============

+We are transitioning to version 3 of Ikaros.
+All information may not be up to date.

 This is the public distribution of the Ikaros kernel together with a number of functional modules.
 This version is mainly intended for potential developers and not for more general use.
 The current distribution includes versions for OS X and Linux.

 To install, follow the [installation instructions](https://github.com/ikaros-project/ikaros/wiki/Installing "Ikaros 2.0")